 Full TitleARN-509+Abiraterone acetate+Leuprolide with Stereotactic, Ultra-Hypofractionated Radiation (AASUR) in Very High Risk Prostate Cancer: A Single Arm, Phase II Study

-ARN-509 is an investigational drug designed to inhibit prostate cancer growth by blocking a protein called the androgen receptor.
+ARN-509 is designed to inhibit prostate cancer growth by blocking a protein called the androgen receptor.
 Abiraterone, which is given with prednisone, works by blocking the production of testosterone by inhibiting an enzyme called CYP17.
 The radiation therapy in this study is “ultra-fractionated,” meaning higher doses are given over a shorter overall course of treatment.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: